|

 exquisite privately endowed museum.
 Lunch on the liquid history of the

-Bosphorus, followed by a free afternoon.
+Bosporus, followed by a free afternoon.
 Overnight at the Hotel.
 (B,L)

 Day 2 Istanbul

 A day's visit to the Asian side of Istanbul & the Princess Island.
-The se
+These

 areas are sometimes missed by the tourist yet they present a totally